bertmad3400/OSINTprofiles/README.md

 	- **clas**: This is the class for all of the elements described in "element".
 If it doesn't exist, or the elements doesn't all have a class in common, then it should just be left empty.
-	- **headerImage**: Some articles have an image just under the title that isn't programmatically a part of the body text.
-If that's the case, fill in "containerClass", "element" and "class" in the same way as the details in the "details" section (like author or date), otherwise just leave it empty.
 	- **remove**: Sometimes it is impossible to define some rules that include all the needed elements from the body text, but at the same time exclude all the unwanted elements.
 Therefore it is advised to make some rules that